Skip to main content

 React optimizes the re-rendering process using a concept known as the virtual DOM.
 This allows React to minimize direct manipulations of the actual DOM, which can be a costly operation, so you don't have to worry about the details of batching updates, diffing operations, and other optimizations.
 You can just write features.

-Live Databases
+Live Ledgers

-Similarly, using a live database as a local state manager in your app, React or otherwise, can simplify your development process.
+Similarly, using a live ledgers as a local state manager in your app, React or otherwise, can simplify your development process.
 Fireproof is inspired by more than a decade of reactive database and app authoring experience.
 The goal is to give you a simple handle on your data so you can interact with it anywhere.

-const unsub = db.subscribe((changes) => {
+const unsub = ledger.subscribe((changes) => {

 // update UI